Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty

 From the proof of Lemma~\ref{lem:necessary_condition_for_periodic_orbits}, we see that the $\mathsf{div}(\mathbf{f}(\boldz))$ is equal to zero on the ellipse and positive (negative) inside (outside) the ellipse.
 Thus, any periodic orbit of \eqref{eq:two_agent_dynamics} in the phase plane should necessarily intersect the above ellipse.

-The oscillatory behavior of opinions appear only when at least one of the agents is a contrarian.
+The oscillatory behavior of opinions appears only when at least one of the agents has an antagonist influence on the other.
 This is similar to the so-called \emph{boomerang effect}~\cite{1967_RA_JM_boomerang_effect}, where at least one of the agents has an antagonist influence on another agent.
 As a result, the agent on whom there is an antagonist influence shifts its opinion away from the other agent.
 In such situations, the opinions of the agents could converge to a disagreement equilibrium or could possibly keep on oscillating forever never converging to an equilibrium. \remend \end{remark}